 Hiring freelancers for long-term ongoing work isn’t compliant, and can land you in hot water.
 Misclassification of workers is a serious issue to the IRS.
 And if you’re caught in an audit doing so, even accidentally, the financial repercussions are serious.

 Next, while you can part ways with them when you need to, they can do the same to you.
 Depending on your agreement, freelancers can fall through when you need them most.
 Don’t forget, they’re running a business of their own and have to make tough decisions just like you do.

 Last, you’ll still need to dedicate some time to recruiting.
-Finding a high-quality remote EA that you click with, and is available for the hours you need, is a real feat.
+To find an executive assistant that you click with, and is available for the hours you need, is a real feat.

 There are a number of remote executive assistant services out there, however, much like virtual assistant companies and freelancers, you’re still on the hook for compliance issues.

 But in-between the flexibility of a freelancer and the security of a W2 employee is a new way to find a rockstar remote EA: subscription staffing.

 A subscription staffing firm allows business owners and executives to subscribe to experienced remote executive assistants compliantly, fractionally, and flexibly (and for less cost).